-All locker rooms should be open to the media after a 10-minute cooling-off period.
-The timetable begins when the coach enters the locker room.
+All locker rooms should be open to the media after a 10-minute cooling off period.
+The 10-minute clock starts when the coach enters the locker room.

-The postgame press conference format shall specify the visiting coach and student-athletes should be scheduled first in the interview room before the home coach and a minimum of two student-athletes and maximum of three student-athletes.
+The postgame press conference format shall specify the visiting team should be scheduled first in the interview room followed by the host team.
+Each interview should consist of the head coach and two student-athletes.